WHAT IS A DISPLAY VEHICLE?

 BELOW IS JUST A TASTER OF THE DISPLAY VEHICLES BOOKED INTO AOS`17

 Scroll down to view Display Vehicles connected with previous Adventure Overland Shows 2012-2016.
-These beauties will either be at the latest edition of the show or ‘on/off the road’ exploring the world!
+These beauties will either be at the latest edition of the show or ‘on/off the road’ exploring the world with their proud owners!

 DAF T244 camper